Nottingham was launched as an Early Intervention City in 2008 and has since achieved a strong national profile in

 - The percentage of children living in poverty has fallen slightly

 - The number of first-time entrants to the Youth Justice System is at a historic low

 We are continuing to develop Early Intervention across all services.

-For example, where adults are trying to access social care, we have introduced a new way of working which has drastically cut waiting times and ensured that citizens are referred to the most appropriate service as soon as possible.
-We are also running a project for citizens over 50 to reduce isolation, which is having beneficial outcomes in a wide range of services and projects which encourage and support independent living in vulnerable groups.
+We have introduced a new way of working which has cut waiting times and ensured that citizens are referred to the most appropriate service as soon as possible.
+We are also running a project for citizens over 50 to reduce isolation, which is having great outcomes in a wide range of services and projects which encourage and support independent living in vulnerable groups.

 The Children's Workforce Strategy and associated training programme are still being rolled out to practitioners and the Family Support Strategy and Family Support Pathway guide the Children's Workforce on when and how to intervene successfully.
 Early Intervention continues to be a key theme throughout all partnership strategies and is a priority within all of the City Council's Strategic Commissioning Reviews.

 - We will work to ensure that early intervention and prevention (or early help) will remain a priority and long term commitment for Nottingham